brakmic/miniDevOps/README.md

 `miniDevOps` includes Python and Pipenv, making it a convenient environment for Python development.
 Whether you're creating scripts to manage your infrastructure or developing full-fledged applications, this Docker image is equipped to handle your Python needs.

-* **Python**: A versatile and widely-used programming language.
-The image includes Python 3, allowing you to run and develop Python applications.
+* **Python**: The image includes Python 3, allowing you to run and develop Python applications.

-* **Pipenv**: The officially recommended Python packaging tool from Python.org.
-It automatically creates and manages a virtual environment for your projects, as well as adds/removes packages from your `Pipfile` as you install/uninstall packages.
+* **Pipenv**: It automatically creates and manages a virtual environment for your projects, as well as adds/removes packages from your `Pipfile` as you install/uninstall packages.
 It also generates the `Pipfile.lock`, which is used to produce deterministic builds.

 Example usage:
 ```bash